Nolan Jones Player Props: Rockies vs. Nationals

 Nolan Jones At The Plate

-- Jones has eight doubles, eight home runs and 16 walks while batting .276.
+- Jones is hitting .282 with eight doubles, nine home runs and 17 walks.

-- In 18.6% of his games this season, he has gone deep, and 4.9% of his trips to the dish.
+- He has hit a long ball in nine games this year (20.5%), homering in 5.4% of his chances at the plate.

-- In 13 games this year (30.2%), Jones has picked up an RBI, and in six of those games (14.0%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- In 14 games this year (31.8%), Jones has picked up an RBI, and in seven of those games (15.9%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.